Convert Ounce-force-inches to Kilogram-force-centimeters

 When do you need to convert between Ounce-force-inches and Kilogram-force-centimeters?

-A legacy metric unit of torque equal to one kilogram-force applied at a one-centimeter lever arm (about 0.
+A legacy metric unit of torque equal to one kilogram-force applied at a one-centimeter lever arm (exactly 0.
 Ounce-force-inch and Kilogram-force-centimeter are both torque units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.